-The galaxies known as the Rose shows the larger of the spiral galaxies, known as UGC 1810, has a disk that is tidally distorted into a rose-like shape by the gravitational tidal pull of the companion galaxy below it, known as UGC 1813.
+The this spiral galaxy known as the Rose shows the larger of the spiral galaxies, known as UGC 1810, has a disk that is tidally distorted into a rose-like shape by the gravitational tidal pull of the companion galaxy below it, known as UGC 1813.
+This majestic galaxy was photographed by the Hubble deep space telescope on December 17, 2010.

-Strong tidal forces from NGC 2207 have distorted the shape of IC 2163, flinging out stars and gas into long streamers stretching out a hundred thousand light-years toward the right-hand edge of the image.
+Strong tidal forces from this spiral galaxy NGC 2207 have distorted the shape of IC 2163, flinging out stars and gas into long streamers stretching out a hundred thousand light-years toward the right-hand edge of the image.
 Located in the constellation Canis Major.

-NASA's Hubble Space Telescope has trained its razor-sharp eye on one of the universe's most stately and photogenic galaxies, the Sombrero galaxy, Messier 104.
-This brilliant galaxy was named the Sombrero because of its resemblance to the broad rim and high-topped Mexican hat.
+NASA's Hubble deep space telescope has trained its razor-sharp eye on one of the universe's most stately and photogenic galaxies, the Sombrero galaxy, Messier 104.
+This this spiral galaxy was named the Sombrero because of its resemblance to the broad rim and high-topped Mexican hat.
 Made up of 800-billion stars.

-Astronomers unveiled the latest deep-field image from NASA's James Webb Space Telescope.
+Astronomers unveiled the latest deep-field image from NASA's James Webb Space deep space telescope .
 It highlights the never-before-seen details in a bright massive region of space called Pandora's Cluster.

-In 1995, the majestic spiral galaxy NGC 4414 was imaged by the Hubble Space Telescope as part of the HST Key Project on the Extragalactic Distance Scale.
+In 1995, this spiral galaxy NGC 4414 was imaged by the Hubble Space deep space telescope as part of the HST Key Project on the Extragalactic Distance Scale.
 The new Hubble picture shows that the central regions of this galaxy, as is typical of most spirals, contain primarily older, yellow and red stars.

 Dubbed the "Tadpole," this spiral galaxy is unlike the textbook images of stately galaxies.
 Its distorted shape was caused by a small interloper, a very blue, compact galaxy visible in the upper left corner of the more massive Tadpole.

-The graceful, winding arms of the majestic spiral galaxy M51 appear like a grand spiral staircase sweeping through space.
+The graceful, winding arms of this spiral galaxy M51 appear like a grand spiral staircase sweeping through space.
 They are actually long lanes of stars and gas laced with dust.

-Arp 148 is the staggering aftermath of an encounter between two galaxies, resulting in a ring-shaped galaxy and a long-tailed companion.
+Arp 148 image taken by the Hubble deep space telescope is the staggering aftermath of an encounter between two galaxies, resulting in a ring-shaped galaxy and a long-tailed companion.
 The collision between the two parent galaxies produced a shockwave effect that first drew matter into the center and then caused it to propagate outwards in a ring.

 Copy this link and share The Story of Hubble with a friend.

-NASA’s James Webb Space Telescope has peered into the chaos of the Cartwheel Galaxy, revealing new details about star formation and the galaxy’s central black hole.
+NASA’s James Webb Deep Space Telescope has peered into the chaos of the Cartwheel Galaxy, revealing new details about star formation and this spiral galaxy's central black hole.

 Copy this link and share The Story of Hubble with a friend.